mapsforge/mapsforge/docs/Getting-Started-Developers.md

  The Samples app, in Applications/Android/Samples, is a sample app for Android demonstrating mapsforge capabilities and a good starting point if you want to develop your own mapsforge-based app.
 - The Samples app in Applications/Android/Samples is meant as a template and test case for building apps based on this version.
+- There is now a MapViewerTemplate class for building Android apps, that gives simple hooks to implement an Android based applicaiton.
+For its use refer to the Samples app.
 - After a successful build, you will find the Samples apk in Applications/Android/Samples/build/apk
 - To run the Samples app, you will need to install a map called 'germany.map' onto the sdcard of a device or emulator.
-- It is probably best if the map contains the area of central Berlin
+- It is probably best if the map contains the area of central Berlin.

 ### Swing Map Viewer